xgueret/xgueret.github.io/content/about.md

 # Hello, I'm Xavier GUERET!

 I am a developer by background with 11 years of experience in software development.
-Over the past year, I've transitioned into the role of a DevOps engineer, driven by my passion for infrastructure automation, deployment management, and application security.
-During this time, I've applied my development expertise to managing Kubernetes clusters and implementing robust CI/CD pipelines.
+Over the past year, I've transitioned into the role of a DevOps engineer, driven by my passion for infrastructure automation, deployment management.

 My journey into DevOps has been both challenging and rewarding, and I'm eager to continue learning and growing in this field.
 I'm always open to new opportunities that allow me to further enhance my skills and contribute to innovative projects.